fgnt/spatiospectral_diarization/README.md

 and sampling time offset (STO).
 If you want to apply the pipeline to data obtained in a distributed setup, e.g. from multiple recoding devices, we recommend applying the synchronization modules from paderwasn [TODO link]  to the audio data before applying the diarization pipeline.

+The pipeline outputs a dictionary containing the following entries:
+- _diarization_estimate_: a dictionary with the on-and offsets of each speaker detected in the recording
+- _activity_segments_: a list with all segments estimated in the spatial segmentation component
+- _tdoa_vectors_: a list containing the corresponding average time differences of arrival (TDOAs) for each segment
+- _embeddings_: The speaker embeddings for each segment

 # Reproducing the LibriWASN & LibriCSS results